pudly/schmopera-hugo/content/articles/masetto.md

 date = "2014-05-16T13:14:00-04:00"
 lastmod = "2015-04-23T20:03:00-04:00"
 publishDate = "2014-05-16T13:14:00-04:00"
 short_description = "Vancouver-based baritone Aaron Durand is joining Against the Grain Theatre at the Banff Centre to sing the role of Masetto in Uncle John.
-He answered my questions about what fun about Banff, and about the mind of Masetto, Mozart's favourite doormat." slug = "masetto" title = "Masetto"
+He answered my questions about what fun about Banff, and about the mind of Masetto, Mozart&#039;s favourite doormat." slug = "masetto" title = "Masetto"
 +++